Expensent

 Layer 1 — Capture: Expensent (inbox) + QBO mobile app (paper)

-Expensent connects your inbox, surfaces invoices by status, and forwards them to your @qbodocs.com address with rules you can set up in one click.
+Expensent connects your inbox, shows what each invoice needs next, and forwards selected or rule-matched items to your QuickBooks forwarding address.
 The QBO mobile app handles the rare paper receipt from a coffee shop or hardware store.

 Layer 2 — Categorization: QBO bank rules